Table of Contents

 For example, full-text parser plugins can be used to replace or augment the built-in full-text parser.
 A plugin can parse text into words using rules that differ from those used by the built-in parser.
 This can be useful if you need to parse text with characteristics different from those expected by the built-in parser.

-The plugin interface is more general than the older user-defined function (UDF) interface.
+The plugin interface is more general than the older loadable function interface.

 The plugin interface uses the